 - Allen Authorized Instructor- Expert Advisor earned through the Association of Allen Authorized Advisors International, 1999.

-- Experience working in skilled nursing facilities, home health care, memory care units, and short term rehabilitation settings.
+- Experience working in skilled nursing facilities, hospitals, hospice and home health care, memory care units, and short term rehabilitation settings.

-- Expertise with problem solving, solution creating, and managing disruptive behaviors that may occur with a person who has dementia.
+- Expertise with problem solving, solution creating, and ideas for managing disruptive behaviors that may occur with a person who has dementia.

-- Expertise in providing a creative, caring, consultation, and individualized education and training.
+- Expertise in providing a creative, caring, consultation with individualized education and training.
 Giving families the skills and knowledge they need to become confident caregivers.

 - American Occupational Therapy Association